SubhamKumar-Gaurav/Gen-AI-using-LangChain/README.md

 # GenAI-CampusX
-This reposistory contains the contents from the playlist "Generative AI using LangChain" by CampusX
+This reposistory contains the contents of "Generative AI using LangChain"